Nils-Laurent/Nils-Laurent.github.io/assets/notes/development_environment.md

 Additionally, it will also propose synchronize source folders, if you use this, make sure the paths are set correctly.

 ![alt text](./PyCharm_SSH/Interpreter.JPG "Python interpreter")

+To use this interpreter, you have to go to `Run > Edit Configurations`, then add a configuration by clicking on `+` and finally, select your *On SSH* interpreter from the dropdown menu which is below `Run`.

 ### Deployment settings